-Comparing Shopify vs WordPress on the basis of help & support is difficult because both of them have strong customer support teams but they have different audiences.
+Comparing them on the basis of help & support is difficult because both of them have strong customer support teams but they have different audiences.

 Shopify provides dedicated and excellent help and support to its users via chat, phone, and email.
 WordPress also has forums and blogs to answer all your queries.

 WordPress has amazing plug-ins to convert your regular website into an e-commerce website.
 You can use Yoast for SEO, install plug-ins for email marketing.
 You can also use Google Analytics and Mailchimp to track the progress of your store.

 In Shopify integrating plug-ins is not that easy.
 You will need help from a freelance Shopify developer to simplify your work.

 Considering an e-commerce business, It is very different from Shopify.
 Shopify is solely dedicated to build and run e-commerce sites.
 While it is an open-source platform, it can still be used for running an e-commerce site with the help of plug-ins and apps.

 - Is it good to use WordPress for e-commerce?

 WordPress is effective as an e-commerce platform also but you may need help with extra plugins, and third-party apps.

 Both are effective platforms but Shopify is better suited for e-commerce websites.
 In addition to that, WordPress is more customizable.
 You can make changes to your website without any technical support while in Shopify a developer is required.

 Meta: Shopify vs WordPress both are good for an e-commerce website.
 But if you compare both of them Shopify has numerous advantages over WordPress.